 Use your search terms data to make changes to your keywords that can have a positive impact on your performance.
 Here are some ideas:

 - If a search term isn't relevant enough to the products or services that you offer, add it as a negative keyword.
-This will help keep your ad from showing to people who are looking for something that you don’t sell.
-For example, if you sell spectacles, and you see that the search term 'wine glasses' is triggering your ads, you might want to add 'wine' as a negative keyword.
+By adding irrelevant search terms as negative keywords, you can prevent your ad from showing to people who are looking for something that you don’t sell.
+For example, if you sell spectacles, and you noticed that the search term 'wine glasses' is triggering your ads, you might want to add 'wine' as a negative keyword.

-- Select the correct match type (e.g. broad, phrase, exact or negative) for existing keywords.
+- Edit your match type (namely, broad, phrase, exact or negative) for existing keywords.
 The 'Match type' column can help you understand how keyword match type is affecting your ad performance.